 For many decades after the establishment of Florence Duomo in the 13th Century, the Florence Cathedral was opened, and it took the genius mind of Filippo Brunelleschi to figure out exactly how to build the dome, the first of its kind in the 15th Century.
-In our day today, it dominates the skyline of the city and makes you marvel at how this structure survived through the ages.
+In our day today, it dominates the skyline of Florence and makes you marvel at how this structure survived through the ages.

 Cathedral Basilica di San Lorenzo di Firenze

 The Florence Cathedral or the official term ‘The Cattedrale di Santa Maria del Fiore’ is THE main attraction in Florence.
 The Cathedral, together with the Baptistery and Giotto’s Campanile standing near one other, are counted as a UNESCO World Heritage.
+No trip to Tuscany would be complete without a visit.

 The construction of the Cathedral was approved by the city council in 1294, when the previous Cathedral Basilica di San Lorenzo di Firenze did not occupy the growing population of Florence.
 The design was created by the same architect of Palazzo Vecchio and Basilica Santa Croce – Arnolfo di Cambio.
 It predicted an octagonal dome – this dream didn’t come true until 1418, when Filippo Brunelleschi won the architectural contest to design and undertake the project of building it.